 In truth, three epicenters of hemp globally – China, Europe, and India – do indeed use hemp primarily in textile manufacturing, especially China.
 Europe generally speaking uses a good portion of its hemp for construction-based industries.
 So, yes, if they’re using a bunch of leftover nasty help to derive extracts from…that’s not good.
-I’m sure it’s happening, which is why I myself personally have only used industrial hemp products from Hemp for Fitness because they have a public track record of lab testing their products for both cannabinoid profiles and cleanliness.
+I’m sure it’s happening, which is why I myself personally have only used hemp products from Hemp for Fitness because they have a public track record of lab testing their products for both cannabinoid profiles and cleanliness.

 As a consumer, I don’t have much trust of the industry.
 I typically suspect the products are either primarily hemp seed oil (no cannabinoids), or potentially dirty.

 It’s also true that hemp is an incredibly effective bioremediator, but by definition phytoremediation is the use of plants for the purpose of cleaning up soil and groundwater.
 Assuming the hemp plants are being grown for extract and seed purposes (not textiles or construction), this means they aren’t grown in soil for phytoremediation!
 We’re talking about hemp plants grown in farming soil.

-Your best bet is to purchase products from very visible companies who have too much to lose should one of their products test positive for toxins.
+Your best bet is to purchase products from very visible companies who have too much to lose should one of their products test positive for toxins or heavy metals.
 Each month that passes, consumers demanding lab test results is becoming more commonplace.

 #9: You Can’t Trust the Labeling of Hemp CBD Products

 I’m going to be perfectly frank with you here, this is sort of true.
-I’d advise you not to blindly trust anything written on industrial hemp product labels (extracts only, food products are fine) that are outside any official regulatory checks and balances – in other words nearly the entire U.S. hemp CBD industry as these words are being written in early Dec, 2018.
+I’d advise you not to blindly trust anything written on industrial hemp product labels (extracts only, seed-based food products are pretty safe) that are outside any official regulatory checks and balances – in other words nearly the entire U.S. hemp CBD industry as these words are being written in early Dec, 2018.

 Who can we trust?
 Well, I’d say Hemp for Fitness, because they’re the only company I personally know and have used their products myself over the span of couple years.
 If you’re interested, I actually wrote a decent article on Testing Hemp CBD Products to make sure there was in fact CBD content.